DRL-UniOsnabrueck/DRL-UniOsnabrueck/homework01/task2.md

 FrozenLake has slippery tiles that make the agent move in a random direction, so it is stochastic.

-Cliif Walking is deterministic, but has a cliff that moves the agent back to the beginning with negative reward.
+Cliff Walking is deterministic, but has a cliff that moves the agent back to the beginning with negative reward.

 MiniGrid Empty has a triangle agent with 3 actions: move forward, turn left and turn right and is deterministic.